oxfordeo/oxeo-flows/README.md

 ![Infrastructure diagram](./diagram.svg)

 ## Getting started
-**TODO**: Currently any internal dependencies (such as the `oxeo/flows/utils.py` file) can *not* be pulled from GitHub, and therefore must be installed into the Docker image.
+Currently any internal dependencies (such as the `oxeo/flows/utils.py` file) can *not* be pulled from GitHub, and therefore must be installed into the Docker image.
 Have set the GitHub Action to watch `utils.py` only.
 Not sure what the best method is...

 ### Project structure